serverless-heaven/serverless-webpack/README.md

 Everytime the sources are changed, the function will be executed again with the changed sources.
 The command will watch until the process is terminated.

+If you have your sources located on a file system that does not offer events, you can enable polling with the `--webpack-use-polling=<time in ms>` option.
+If you omit the value, it defaults to 3000 ms.

 All options that are supported by invoke local can be used as usual:

 - `--function` or `-f` (required) is the name of the function to run